nathenharvey/customink.github.com/source/_posts/2012-05-24-welcome-interns.markdown

   >> git push origin new_feature
 ```

-Now that the a new feature branch is available in our remote repository, the developer can create and start their own Jenkins build:
+Now that a new feature branch is available in our remote repository, the developer can create and start their own Jenkins build:

 ```ruby
   >> cap jenkins:create